Kingxukai/linux/Documentation/arch/x86/boot.rst

 Protocol:	ALL
 ============	===========

-  The size of the setup code in 512-byte sectors.
-If this field is 0, the real value is 4.
-The real-mode code consists of the boot sector (always one 512-byte sector) plus the setup code.
+  The size of the woke setup code in 512-byte sectors.
+If this field is 0, the woke real value is 4.
+The real-mode code consists of the woke boot sector (always one 512-byte sector) plus the woke setup code.

 ============	=================
 Field name:	root_flags